nus-cs2113-AY2122S1/tp/docs/UserGuide.md

 # <a id="csv"></a> &nbsp;&nbsp; CSV: `csv`

 > 😃 If our statistical analysis feature is not good enough for you, you may convert the database records
-> into a csv file by simple keying in the `csv` command.
+> into a csv file by simply keying in the `csv` command.
 You will then be able to use Excel to do advanced
 > statistical analysis.

 Format: `csv`